robfatland/serverless/azure/tutorial.md

 ## Appendices

+### See logging results in the Azure console

+From Home view: Choose the Function App of interest

+This gives the Overview view by default: emphasis on left menu bar

+Choose Functions from this menu bar: Will list the function `HttpTrigger1` (or whatever it is named)

+Click on that Trigger; and from the new page, at left, click Monitor

+In the main panel of the portal/console there are two options: Invocations and Logs.
+Select Logs.

+This brings up a black-background text box.
+Test the Azure Function to see the diagnostics printed in this text box.

 ### Longer Overview of Serverless computing and Azure Serverless Functions

 Our goal here is to create an Azure Function, an online service that factors an integer (for example).